 After registration the most important thing that you will need to do is complete your background check and release form.
 All of this information, along with the links to complete these items will be located in your registration confirmation email.

-If you mark a box in the medical checklist during registration, we will also require that you fill out a physician’s release.
+If you mark a box in the medical checklist during registration, we will also require that you have your doctor fill out a physician’s release.

-Passports: All travel outside of the Canada requires a valid passport, so it is important that you don’t delay in securing this document.
+Passports: All travel outside of Canada requires a valid passport, so it is important that you don’t delay in securing this document.
 You may choose to go through an agency or through the post office.
 You can obtain a passport application and instructions on how to apply online here.

 Your passport must be valid for at least six months after you return from your tour.
-It is possible that travelers may not board the plane if a passport expires too soon to the return date.
+It is possible that travellers may not be allowed to board the plane if a passport expires too close to the return date.

 Ensure that your passport is in good shape.
-Tattered, torn or ripped passports may prohibit you from traveling.
+Tattered, torn or ripped passports may prohibit you from travelling.

 Please note that all travel documents are each traveler’s responsibility.
 If your document limits your travels, Compassion is not liable for any of these charges and will not be able to refund your trip cost.